JonasWanke/flutter_deep_linking/README.md

 ### [`RouteResult`]

 [`RouteResult`] most importantly contains:

-- `uri`: The initial URI (which can be used e.g. to access query parameters).
+- `uri`: The initial URI (which can be used, e.g., to access query parameters).
 - `parameters`: A `Map<String, String>` of matched parameters, also accessible via `result[<name>]`.
 - `settings`: The `RouteSettings` that should be forwarded to the generated (Flutter) `Route`.